ekasetiawans/flutter_background_service/README.md

 Applications that target SDK 34 and use foreground services need to include some additional configuration to declare the type of foreground service they use:

-* Determine the type of foreground service your app requires by consulting [the documentation](https://developer.android.com/about/versions/14/changes/fgs-types-required)
+* Determine the type or types of foreground service your app requires by consulting [the documentation](https://developer.android.com/about/versions/14/changes/fgs-types-required)

 * Add the corresponding permission to your `android/app/src/main/AndroidManifest.xml` file: